sssuriset/kepler-lightcurve-analysis/README.md

 ## Overview

 A Kepler FITS light curve file was processed using Python and Astropy to extract time and corrected flux measurements.
 The data was cleaned and normalized to highlight relative brightness variations.
+This workflow mirrors techniques used in time-series analysis for stellar rotation and variability studies.

-A sinusoidal model was applied to estimate the dominant periodic signal in the dataset.
+sinusoidal regression using least squares was applied to estimate the dominant periodic signal in the dataset.

+## Data Source

+Kepler Space Telescope public light curve data (FITS format).

 ## Results